 By signing a union card, individual members of a potential bargaining unit indicate that they are interested in the opportunity to participate in the election process.
 Once the union representatives have collected signed authorization cards from at least 30 percent of employees, the union can petition the National Labor Relations Board (NLRB) to hold a secret ballot election.

 When interest in unionization is strong, the signed cards can take on an even more critical role in the process.
 If a union can demonstrate through signed authorization cards that 50 percent plus one member of the potential bargaining unit is interested in a union, an election may not be required.
 Instead, the Company can expect to hear from union representatives directly, requesting voluntary recognition of the union as the employees’ exclusive bargaining representative.

 Little Cards, Big Trouble

-The issue with Union Authorization Cards isn’t immediately apparent, because signing the card does not commit you to vote for the union.
+The issue with union cards isn’t immediately apparent, because signing the card does not commit you to vote for the union.
 However, the fact that there is no commitment makes it far easier for unions to reach the 30 percent mark – and often the 50 percent mark – quickly and easily.
 The process is even faster now that employees can sign using electronic forms.
 Through the use of email and social media, unions collect signatures from individuals who haven’t yet formed a firm position on the subject, and employers have less time than ever to offer important education and information.

-Companies can educate employees on union authorization cards by sharing the video, “Little Card Big Trouble.”
+Companies can educate employees on union cards by sharing the video, “Little Card Big Trouble.”
 In just 17 minutes, this video educates employees on the power of their signature and how union organizers get those signatures.
 “Little Card Big Trouble” is the industry standard in education on the topic and includes powerful role-play scenarios with which employees can identify.
-Stop card signing by educating employees on the power of union authorization cards and the importance of protecting their signature.
+Stop card signing by educating employees on the power of union cards and the importance of protecting their signature.
 Click here to learn more.